NOT "ART FOR

 Characterized by the processing of iron ore to produce iron tools and weapons.
 In northern Europe, Hallstatt and La Tene styles of Celtic art flourished, while around the Mediterranean there emerged the great schools of Greek art and Persian art as well as the culture and architecture of the Minoan, Mycenean, and Etruscan civilizations.
 See: Iron Age Art.

-For more history and facts about Stone Age arts and crafts, see: Art Encyclopedia.
+For more history and facts about Stone Age arts and crafts, see: Visual Arts Encyclopedia.